rodrigopelayo3/rodrigopelayo3/README.md

 ## Hi, I'm Rodrigo

+''' Python
+for iteration in range(DataScience): print(f'{iteration} it Depends!')
+'''

 👨🏻‍💻  About Me

+I'm currently working on a project to Detect Illegal Fishing activity at sea, [come take a look!](https://github.com/rodrigopelayo3/Illegal-Fishing-Detection)

 - 🔭 I’m currently working on an Project to adrress the problem of Illegal Unsupervised and Unregulated fishing
 - 🌱 I’m currently learning Data Science at BrainStation